 - Keep the control box near a speaker for a louder/better audio signal

 Step 9: Reap Your Efforts!

 Congrats! :D You've made your own home decor that is sure to be a hit for your next party.
 Put on some music and watch your lights bounce to the beat.
 It's also a good conversation starter for those who don't know what an audio spectrum equalizer/analyzer is.
-Here are some demonstrations of my own.
-One more video is still to come, it will show the possibilities of what can be done in addition to the rhythm lamp.

 Remember if you enjoyed the project then vote for me in the Make it Glow challenge!
 Good luck in your endeavors everyone!